Troubleshoot errors in Snowflake Notebooks¶

 Users can still create new notebooks; however, Snowflake recommends that you remove notebooks that are no longer being used by the account.

-Notebooks (warehouse runtime) error when updating a package¶
+Notebooks (Warehouse Runtime) error when updating a package¶

-package, which is no longer supported.
+Snowflake has deprecated the older snowflake-ml package, which is no longer supported.
 It has been removed from the package selector and is

 not available in the Snowflake Anaconda channel.
-If you are using snowflake-ml
+If you are using snowflake-ml and try to add, remove, or update packages in your

-notebooks, those notebooks will fail because snowflake-ml
+notebooks, those notebooks will fail because snowflake-ml is no longer accessible.

 Plotly error¶